bluebird75/luaunit/doc/index.rst

     LuaUnit provides other table-related assertions, see :ref:`assert-table` .

-.. function:: assertNotEquals(actual, expected [, extra_msg])
+.. lua:function:: assertNotEquals(actual, expected [, extra_msg])

     **Alias**: *assert_not_equals()*

     Assert that two values are different.
 The assertion fails if the two values are identical.
-It behaves exactly like :func:`assertEquals` but checks for the opposite condition.
+It behaves exactly like :lua:func:`assertEquals` but checks for the opposite condition.

     If provided, *extra_msg* is a string which will be printed along with the failure message.